Revel co-founder’s new startup aims to build a web of authentic identities

 The concept behind Authenticated Reality is interesting, but it is easy to imagine a ton of loopholes when it comes to implementing it in the real world.
 For example, who decides what “truth” actually is for a particular item of news?
 There will be many people who are happy to stake their reputations on a particular idea, and who truly believe that they are “right.”
 And what about those who do not want to reveal private information about themselves but still want to browse online?

 Or what if a page is extremely popular and sees millions of responses?
-How will you, as a users, be able to parse and browse that cacophony?
+How will you, as a user, be able to parse and browse that cacophony?
 And what about the fact that so much content today is not about the open web, but about walled gardens like Facebook’s, where it can be extremely hard to trace the origin of viral content, and in any case its appearance is not based on organic but algorithmic sorting?

 -